GSA/digitalgov.gov/content/news/2015/10/2015-10-05-the-content-corner-content-management-system-considerations.md

 ---
 slug: the-content-corner-content-management-system-considerations
 date: 2015-10-05 11:24:31 -0400
-title: 'The Content Corner: Content Management System Considerations'
+title: "The Content Corner: Content Management System Considerations"
-summary: 'These days you couldn’t be faulted for thinking your content management system (CMS) choices are limited to two open source systems and maybe an enterprise-level offering that no one uses anymore.
-And while it&#8217;s true that for the public sector the popular open source options are extremely attractive from a cost standpoint, if nothing else,'
+summary: "These days you couldn’t be faulted for thinking your content management system (CMS) choices are limited to two open source systems and maybe an enterprise-level offering that no one uses anymore.
+And while it&#8217;s true that for the public sector the popular open source options are extremely attractive from a cost standpoint, if nothing else,"

 authors:
   - tyrus-manuel
 topics: